 Who should use this specification

 This specification is to be used in the development of software for the lodgment of electronic versions of the Taxable payments annual report.

+This version covers reporting by:

+Businesses in the building and construction industry for payments made for building and construction services, and

+Government entities that are required to report:

+payments for services, or

+grants paid to entities with an ABN.

-To minimise reporting to the Australian Taxation Office (ATO), this specification also allows for withholding where Australian business number (ABN) not quoted payment data to be reported with the Taxable payments annual report data.
+To minimise reporting to the Australian Taxation Office (ATO), this specification also allows for reporting of withholding where an Australian business number (ABN) was not quoted.

 This annual report should not be used to report any other payments that are covered by PAYG